WohlSoft/Moondust-Devkit-Help/Editing/ItemProperties.md

 # Item properties toolbox

-This toolbox can be called only by context menu on the selected item or item group.
-Also this toolbox appearing when you select item for place on the map, and you can define properties for item which you want to place on the map.
+It's a toolbox that gives access to all supported properties of items.
+You can open this toolbox through a context menu only.
+This toolbox also can appear while placing new items on the map: you can specify properties of new-placed items in this toolbox.

 _Item properties tool boxes: Block, BGO and NPC_